Up05/ClipEditorV5/README.md

 A basic, but fast video editor made specifically for rummaging through a tone of shadowplay clips.

 # Gets rid of sound!
-*Yes, I never managed to set up virtual audio cables or whatever they are called...*
+*Yes, I never managed to set up working virtual audio cables...*

 Meant for Windows.
 Uses ffmpeg, if you've installed it somewhere weird, please update the path in `Output#add()` `"C:/ProgramData/chocolatey/bin/ffmpeg.exe"`